xhad/yes/README.md

    - Establishes a connection to the PostgreSQL database.
    - Initializes a vector store using pgvector and Ollama embeddings.

-4. **Adds Sample Documents:**
+4. **Scrape URL for Documents:**
-   - Inserts several documents (cities) with metadata into the vector store.
+   - Inserts scraped documents with metadata into the vector store.
    - Documents are scraped from site urls.

 5. **Performs Similarity Searches:**
-   - Demonstrates various types of similarity searches:
+   - Demonstrates various types of similarity searches
-     a.
-Basic search for documents similar to "japan".
-     b.
-Search for South American cities with a score threshold.
-     c.
-Search with both score threshold and metadata filtering.

 ## Key Features